 In more concrete terms, a mastermind group is a support team of like-minded individuals — be they CEOs, freelance designers or race car drivers — who provide each other with a critical system of accountability, professional guidance and creative problem solving.

 Growing a stronger professional network is always an asset, but the freelance lifestyle can make it difficult to connect with peers in a meaningful way.
 But when you join a mastermind group, it’s more than just networking.
-The best mastermind groups force you to learn and to grow.
+The best mastermind groups for consultants force you to learn and to grow.

 What do you get from a mastermind group?